Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking

 In the examples below, we will show how these products enter the equation of motion for the Keldysh Green's function as a result of memory effects.
+We can restrict to the product of Keldysh components: products involving retarded/advanced components $A^{R/A}, B^{R/A}$ can be reduced to those using Eq.~\eqref{eq:GFDR}.
 We identify the equal-time expression $C^K(t=0)$ with the replica diagonal, i.e. equilibrated, part of the Parisi function $c(1)$, and the slow component $C^K_s(t)$ with the off-diagonal parts describing replica symmetry breaking $c(u)$ with $u \in [0,1[$.
 The product of two Keldysh Green's functions in the time domain is therefore equivalent to the Hadamard product of two Parisi matrices (see Table~\ref{tab:translation}, which summarizes our key results).

 We next show that this correspondence also extends to convolutions.
-To do so, we consider the convolution between a Green's function and a self-energy $C=\Sigma\circ G=\int_{t'}(\Sigma_f+\Sigma_s)(t-t') (G_f+G_s)(t')$ \footnote{The same structure also emerges from the product of two Green's functions as it appears for example in the action $C=G_1\sigma^1 G_2 \sigma^1$, with $\sigma^1$ the first Pauli matrix.}.
-The non-zero off-diagonal of $C$ in Keldysh space describes the evolution of the correlation function.
-It reads $\Sigma^K\circ G^A+\Sigma^R\circ G^K$.
-This is also the form of the collision integral that accounts for memory effects in the time evolution of $G^K$ \cite{Kamenev_book}.
+Here, the relevant combination of Green's functions, which appears ubiquitously in the contributions to the Dyson equation of motion due to disorder averaging and describes memory effects, is of the form $A^K\circ B^A + A^R \circ B^K$, with $A\circ B = \int_{t'}A(t-t')B(t')$.
+We then split again into slow and fast components, $A = A_s + A_f, B = B_s + B_f$.

 We first consider the product of the slow components \onecolumngrid

 \twocolumngrid In the first equality, we have used the generalized thermal ansatz.
 It implies that the glass phase becomes stiff as $T\to\infty$: Since $G^K_s(t)$ decays on a time scale $t\sim T$, the derivative scales as $\partial_t\sim 1/T$ and compensates the divergence of the integration domain $\sim T$.
 This behavior is illustrated in Fig.~\ref{fig:QR}.
 We point out that this stiffness property of the classical ansatz \eqref{eq:GFDR} ensures a weak long-term memory and thus convergence of the convolutions even in the aging regime.
 A more responsive, i.e. more slowly decaying $G^R$, would imply a stronger memory and divergent convolutions in Eq.~\eqref{eq:product} while for a less responsive ansatz, the integrals vanish thereby precluding glassy behavior.
 The second equality in Eq.~\eqref{eq:product}, which compactifies time, follows from ultrametricity and partial integration.
 It is important to point out that due to this change of variables, the information on time scales is lost.
 In the last step, we have introduced the dimensionless variable $u\in[0,1]$ as